whitneyburton/portfolios/students/1606-back/ben-pepper/M2-portfolio.md

 -Lee Saville
 Ben I love how eager you are to get things to work.
 In the future you could perhaps be more aware of your strong inclination towards divide and conquer and communicate that more clearly in your dtrs.
 In addition, sometimes it seemed like your frustration with not having the answer right away prevented you from moving forward on a problem, It’d be great to see you harness that eagerness to solve problems and not let not having the answer slow you down.
 You’ve definitely inspired me to try and become more comfortable with divide and conquer in the future and it was great working with you!

+-Joey Stansfield
+Ben, it’s been a good week and a half working on little shop together.
+You did an excellent job as project manager.
+That took some of the logistical stresses off the rest of us and made it easier to focus on problem solving.
+Everything fit together seamlessly and much of that should be attributed to your management.
+I have one suggestion for the next time you find yourself in a project management role: create some sort of style guide.
+Our test naming is pretty inconsistent.
+Our routes were a bit messy (but have since been refactored).
+I think some of these things could have been made cleaner if we had outlined a guide in the beginning.
+This is never something I would have predicted, but something I learned entirely in this project.
+Overall great job as a manager and team member.
+Nice work on oauth and google maps.
+I’d be happy to work with you again.

+- Anthony Ciccone
+Really relaxed and easy to work with.
+Ben was really helpful with our github workflow.
+He was often the one check over pull requests and push our work to master.
+Ben also looked into pulling google maps into our project which was a great addition.

+- Ryan Travitz
+I appreciated that you took over the project manager tasks for this project.
+You set the tone for our workflow early on, and as a result we had an easy time working as a team.
+Our workflow made me feel like a real developer and was a highlight of the project for me.
+I also appreciated your constant positivity and reassurances.
+Thank you!

 ### Giving Feedback

 - To Megan Talbot